wellspringcp/wellspring/07-military/07-1-military.md

 > [Apologia] NB: this section's naming is deliberate.
 Only war related information may be made secret.

-All information deemed to be a war secret shall accompanying justification and shall clearly state under what conditions it shall no longer be in need of secrecy.
+All information deemed to be a war secret shall have an accompanying justification and shall clearly state under what conditions it shall no longer be in need of secrecy.

 No information shall be deemed classified upon a condition of the passing of time (e.g.: "99 years must pass" is invalid).
 Temporal conditions upon war secrets shall be null and void.
 Every condition shall clearly state a constraint which points to a specific, measurable, trackable reason for secrecy.